unicefnz/unicef-eslint-config/README.md

 This guide extends [Airbnb's JS style](https://github.com/airbnb/javascript) with a few opinionated tweaks to make your life easier.

+- arrow-parens has been loosened so simple expressions don't require parentheses
 - comma-dangle is disabled
-- prefer-template is disabled
-- arrow-parens has been loosened so simple expressions don't require parentheses
+- import/no-extraneous-dependencies is disabled, this can stop you importing devDeps and types, etc
+- import/no-unresolved is disabled, this should be a build time error, not a linting issue
 - max-len has been bumped up to 140 characters.
 You could put a tweet on every line!
-- import/no-extraneous-dependencies is disabled, this can stop you importing devDeps and types, etc
-- import/no-unresolved is disabled, this should be a build time error, not a linting issue
+- no-plusplus has been disabled.
+Only needed to avoid insane edge cases.
+- prefer-template is disabled

 **React**
 - react/jsx-filename-extension is disabled